Qiskit/qiskit-metapackage/doc/roadmap.rst

 The first version of Qiskit Aer came out this year.
 It included in the first release a qasm simulator, statevector simulator, and a unitary simulator.
 These are the core to Qiskit Aer and replace the simulators that existed in Terra.
 They are faster and more feature complete.
-We also released noise into the QASM simulator.
-This noise considers what we are calling noise type 1 and allows us to add ....
+We also added noise into the QASM simulator.
+The noise models added are TODO: Add them.

 In 2019 Aer will be extended in many ways.